hxray-engine/hxRay/README.md

 </p>

 ----
-RayGen is a simple, easy to use 2D/3D engine built on top of Raylib
+hxRay is a simple, easy to use 2D/3D engine built on top of Raylib

 **Not intended to be used yet.
 Very early in development**